 - Each room includes heated bathroom floors, plush bathrobes, and slippers.
 Delicious!

 - Lucia (General Manager) and Letishia (Sales & Marketing Manager) are uber-professional, fun women who excel at their jobs, and are wonderful to converse with as well.

-Stay tuned for our next entry on Cape Town lodging, and feel free to contact us with any questions in the meantime!
+Stay tuned for our next entry on accommodations in Cape Town, and feel free to contact us with any questions in the meantime!